toextendmylimits/LeetCode/Notes/coding_notes.md

 ## 49. Group Anagrams
 Memorize tuple to convert list

-# TODO
-128. Longest Consecutive Sequence
 ## 238. Product of Array Except Self
 Didn't code but the logic is clear.
 May code after a few days as well

+# TODO
+128. Longest Consecutive Sequence

+424. Longest Repeating Character Replacement